Spreadsheet: LANPAR spreadsheet compiler

 The actual software was called LANPAR — LANguage for Programming Arrays at Random.
 This was conceived and entirely developed in the summer of 1969, following Pardo and Landau's recent graduation from Harvard University.
 Co-inventor Rene Pardo recalls that he felt that one manager at Bell Canada should not have to depend on programmers to program and modify budgeting forms, and he thought of letting users type out forms in any order and having an electronic computer calculate results in the right order ("Forward Referencing/Natural Order Calculation").
 Pardo and Landau developed and implemented the software in 1969.

 LANPAR was used by Bell Canada, AT&T, and the 18 operating telephone companies nationwide for their local and national budgeting operations.
 LANPAR was also used by General Motors.
-Its uniqueness was Pardo's co-invention incorporating forward referencing/natural order calculation (one of the first "non-procedural" computer languages) as opposed to left-to-right, top to bottom sequence for calculating the results in each cell that was used by VisiCalc, SuperCalc, and the first version of MultiPlan.
+Its uniqueness was Pardo's co-invention incorporating forward referencing/natural order calculation (one of the first "non-procedural" computer languages) as opposed to the left-to-right, top-to-bottom sequence for calculating the results in each cell that was used by VisiCalc, SuperCalc, and the first version of MultiPlan.
 Without forward referencing/natural order calculation, the user had to refresh the spreadsheet until the values in all cells remained unchanged.
-Once the cell values stayed constant, the user was assured that there were no remaining forward references within the spreadsheet.
+Once the cell values stayed constant, the user was assured that there were no remaining uncalculated forward references within the spreadsheet.